SSL Certificate and ServBay CA Troubleshooting

 and .key

-) for your local site are missing, your web server’s error logs may contain messages similar to the following.
-These errors usually mean the server can’t find or read the specified certificate file path.
+) automatically issued by ServBay for your local site are missing, you may see error messages in your web server's log.
+These errors typically indicate that the server can't find or read the specified certificate file path.

 nginx: [emerg] cannot load certificate "/Applications/ServBay/ssl/private/tls-certs/servb3ay.host/servbay.host.crt": BIO_new_file() failed (SSL: error:80000002:system library::No such file or directory:calling fopen(/Applications/ServBay/ssl/private/tls-certs/servb3ay.host/servbay.host.crt, r) error:10000080:BIO routines::no such file)